 By the time Patty passed the five-year mark, she thought she was in the clear and would be cancer free for the rest of her life.
+Pretty soon she flew by the 10-year mark.
 And she likely would have continued to think she didn’t have to worry about it if it weren’t for the help of her hair stylist.

-About a year ago, she went to see Nikki McClure for a hair appointment at Blush Salon in Holt, MI, and Nikki noticed a peculiar mark on Patty’s head, in an area where no hair was growing.
+About 13 years after her first diagnosis, she went to see Nikki McClure for a hair appointment at Blush Salon in Holt, MI, and Nikki noticed a peculiar mark on Patty’s head, in an area where no hair was growing.

 “Nikki was pulling my hair up and she said, ‘Oh my God, you have a bald spot there.’ and I said, ‘I do?’
 So she showed me in the mirror, and I went, ‘I had no idea,'” recalls Patty.